Models play an essential role in Bayesian Optimization (BO). A model is used as a

 In BO, the model used is traditionally a Gaussian Process (GP),

-in which case the posterior distribution is a multivariate
+in which case the posterior distribution, by definition is a multivariate

-With the exception of some of the analytic acquisition functions in the
+normal.
+However, with the exception of some of the analytic acquisition

 When working with GPs,